2014 English Department Spring Commencement Information

 DISTRIBUTION OF CERTIFICATES COMMEMMORATING THE COMMENCEMENT.

 Ph.D.s will be awarded first.
 As your name and dissertation title are read, please cross the stage to the person you selected to hood you; please bend slightly to allow him/her to get the hood over your head.
 You will then pose for a photograph.
+Two additional photos will be taken as you exit the stage on the south side.
+You should then walk around the backstage and return to your seat.

-Please do not stay on the stage to wait for your family to take a picture, as there other participants who need to cross the stage.
+Please do not stay on the stage to wait for your family to take a picture, as there are other participants who need to cross the stage.

 Once all names have been read, the Chair will make some closing remarks.